Taiterbase/log-search-api/readme.md

 # Log Search

-Search logs on a server (or multiple servers??), and do it remotely with a web interface!
-These two implementations in Rust and Typescript work a chunking strategy to iterate from the end of a log file to the beginning with query parameters to filter and list the last `n` lines of the filename you pass in.
+Search logs on multiple servers and do it remotely with a web interface!

+These two implementations in Rust and Typescript perform a simple chunking strategy to iterate from the end of a log file to the beginning with query parameters to filter and list the last `n` lines of the filename you pass in.

+I am not a Rust engineer.

 ![Completed Logs Viewer](./logs_viewer.png)